'Do you think we are fighting for the wrong reason?'

 It was just another death and yet another funeral.
 But the tears were as fresh and the prayers as loud as the first, when it all began.
 Among those killed, over 80 per cent were between 12 and 26 years of age.

-The car hesitantly passed by as we remained silent inside.
+The car hesitantly passed by as we remained silent inside....
 Shopian was just a few more kilometres away.
 As I sat numbed by the cries from outside, Qa's singing soothed us.
 Woh mere do jahan sath le gaye, tamam dastan sath le gaye... his voice reached a high note.
-In Qa's songs, sung from a deep-seated loss, most found refuge.
+In Qa's songs, sung from a deep-seated loss, most found refuge....

 Turka Wangam was the destined place for the crucial meeting.
 Sa raised his hand as S walked out of a mosque.
 He was an all-black-clad bearded man in his mid-thirties.
 'They cannot touch the children here,' he spoke of the army.